wdi-sg/multi-model-todo-list/README.md

 - Part 5 - (this repo)
 - [Part 6 - Users todo list](https://github.com/wdi-sg/users-todo-list)

 So far you've built a full MVC Todo List Application.
 This is a great achievement but it's time to take it up a notch.
 In this Lab you'll be extending your Application to support multiple Models.

 ## Exercise

-Your Task is to Add a TodoList Model.
-A TodoList should contain at minimum:
+Your Task is to Add a TodoGroup Model.
+A TodoGroup should contain at minimum:
 - a Name
 - a Color (you can use this as your page background-color)
-- and include multiple Todos (accordingly each Todo belongs to a TodoList)
+- and include multiple Todos (accordingly each Todo belongs to a TodoGroup)

-You'll need to decide whether to use Mongoose Embedding or Referecing for the Relationship.
-Spend 10 minutes discussing this with your Neighrbours to review the benefits of each and pick the right method for the job.
+You'll need to decide whether to use Mongoose Embedding or Referencing for the Relationship.
+Spend 10 minutes discussing this with your Neighbors to review the benefits of each and pick the right method for the job.

 Try to use Nested Routing like below.

-- `GET /todolists`
+- `GET /todogroups`
-- `POST /todolists`
+- `POST /todogroups`
-- `GET /todolists/new`
+- `GET /todogroups/new`
-- `GET /todolists/:id`
+- `GET /todogroups/:id`
-- `GET /todolists/:id/edit`
+- `GET /todogroups/:id/edit`
-- `PUT /todolists/:id/`
+- `PUT /todogroups/:id/`
-- `DELETE /todolists/:id/`
+- `DELETE /todogroups/:id/`

-- `GET /todolists/:list_id/todos` - List All the Todos that belong to the specified TodoList
+- `GET /todogroups/:group_id/todos` - List All the Todos that belong to the specified TodoGroup
-- `POST /todolists/:list_id/todos` - Create a new Todo and link it to the specified TodoList
+- `POST /todogroups/:group_id/todos` - Create a new Todo and link it to the specified TodoGroup
-- `GET /todolists/:list_id/todos/new` - Render a form that allows a Todo to be added to the specified TodoList
+- `GET /todogroups/:group_id/todos/new` - Render a form that allows a Todo to be added to the specified TodoGroup
-- `GET /todolists/:list_id/todos/:id` - Render a page that shows the  a specific Todo from the specified TodoList
+- `GET /todogroups/:group_id/todos/:id` - Render a page that shows the  a specific Todo from the specified TodoGroup
-- `GET /todolists/:list_id/todos/:id/edit` - Render a form that allows editing of a specific Todo from the specified TodoList
+- `GET /todogroups/:group_id/todos/:id/edit` - Render a form that allows editing of a specific Todo from the specified TodoGroup
-- `PUT /todolists/:list_id/todos/:id/` - Update a specific Todo from the specified TodoList
+- `PUT /todogroups/:group_id/todos/:id/` - Update a specific Todo from the specified TodoGroup
-- `DELETE /todolists/:list_id/todos/:id/` - Delete a specific Todo from the specified TodoList
+- `DELETE /todogroups/:group_id/todos/:id/` - Delete a specific Todo from the specified TodoGroup

-The above routes will give you two params in your request object `req.list_id` & `req.id`.
-Depending on your choosen Storage approach, you will need to use these differently.
+The above routes will give you two params in your request object `req.group_id` & `req.id`.
+Depending on your chosen Storage approach, you will need to use these differently.

 ## Bonus:

 - Nested Routes can get quite clunky.
 Try to use shallow nested routes instead.
 This means that you only have the id for a TodoList in the url when it is need, in other cases you retrieve it from the child object itself.
 For example...

-- `GET /todolists/:list_id/todos` - List All the Todos that belong to the specified TodoList
+- `GET /todogroups/:group_id/todos` - List All the Todos that belong to the specified TodoGroup
-- `POST /todolists/:list_id/todos` - Create a new Todo and link it to the specified TodoList
+- `POST /todogroups/:group_id/todos` - Create a new Todo and link it to the specified TodoGroup
-- `GET /todolists/:list_id/todos/new` - Render a form that allows a Todo to be added to the specified TodoList
+- `GET /todogroups/:group_id/todos/new` - Render a form that allows a Todo to be added to the specified TodoGroup
 - `GET /todos/:id` - Render a page that shows the  a specific Todo (the id is unique, so we don't need the parent list)
 - `GET /todos/:id/edit` - Render a form that allows editing of a specific Todo
 - `PUT /todos/:id/` - Update a specific Todo